MohamedMeftouh21/PaddleOCR_PDF/README.md

-# To convert the output image of PaddleOCR to a PDF document
+# To convert an image to a PDF document using the PaddleOCR library in Python

 ### Create a virtual environment :